Interleukin 35: IL-35 signaling Pathway

-Role in disease
+Roles in disease

 Autoimmune conditions

+The role of IL-35 in autoimmune conditions is well documented, with multiple studies pointing at IL-35 having diverse protective roles against autoimmune conditions including Type 1 diabetes, immuno-related hemocytopenia, systemic lupus erythematosus, and many others.
+Patterns such as lowered serum IL-35 have been noted across some of the aforementioned autoimmune conditions, with symptoms showing decreased severity following treatment with exogenous IL-35.
+Additionally, while knockout of IL-35 does not lead to immediate development of autoimmunity at high levels, mice deficient in IL-35 have been shown to develop worsened autoimmune responses relative to controls when challenged.

-Studies in mice show the absence of either IL-35 chain from regulatory T_{regs} reduces the cells' ability to suppress inflammation.
-This has been observed during cell culture experiments and using an experimental model for inflammatory bowel disease.
+Both cell cultures and experimental models of inflammatory bowel disease have shown that the absence of either IL-35 chain from T_{regs} reduces the cells' ability to suppress inflammation.
 A group of scientists established a CIA (collagen-induced arthritis) mouse model to show suppressive effects of IL-35.
 Intraperitoneal injection of IL-35 in the tested subjects lowered expression of several factors linked to this disease (such as VEGF and its receptors, TNF-α).
-The effect of IL-35 in this case seems to be the inhibition of STAT1 signalling pathway.
-Another experiment performed on a mouse model of EAE has shown, that mice lacking IL-35-producing B cells are unable to recover from the T-cell mediated demyelination but are resistant to infection by pathogenic intracellular microbe Salmonella typhimurium.
-In T1D (type 1 diabetes), plasma level of IL-35 is lower than healthy individuals.
+The effect of IL-35 in this case seems to be on the STAT1 signalling pathway.

+In patients with T1D (type 1 diabetes), plasma levels of IL-35 are lower than in healthy individuals.
 IL-35 production by T_{regs} is decreased in mouse models of T1D, and administration of IL-35 prevents the development of experimental T1D and reverses established experimental T1D.
 In T1D patients with remaining C-peptide, IL-35 production by T_{regs} and _{Bregs} is much higher than T1D patients with no remaining C-peptide.